Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Cost Model Evaluation

 \subsubsection{Insights from Varying Cost Model Parameters}

-This model allows us to combine the many statistical results discussed in Section \ref{sec:stats-results} into a concise ranking of the tools based on simulated usability costs.
-The skeptic may object to citing that cost-benefit analyses, especially for cybersecurity applications, suffer from required inputs that are fundamentally difficult to ascertain \cite{iannacone2020quantifiable, butler2002security}, and, indeed, our model is no different.
+The skeptic might object to cost-benefit analyses, citing that, especially for cybersecurity applications, such methods suffer from required inputs that are fundamentally difficult to ascertain \cite{iannacone2020quantifiable, butler2002security}; and, indeed, our model is no different.
 To account for these unknowns, this section investigates parameter sensitivity.

-First, note that costs for all tools scale linearly in $N$, the number of files, so this will not change rankings.
-Second, cost increases linearly in Ave. \$/Benignware with weight $N\times (1-r)$ and Ave. \$/Malware with weight $r$, where $r$ is the malware ratio.
-Ave\$/Benign is a multiple of the false alert rate, while Ave\$/Malware is monotonically related to the tool's recall and time to detect via attack cost, Eq. \ref{eq:attack-cost}.
+Costs for all tools scale linearly in $N$, the number of files, so this will not change rankings.
+Cost increases linearly with mean \$/benignware with weight $N\times (1-r)$ and mean \$/malware with weight $r$, where $r$ is the malware ratio.
+Ave\$/benign is a multiple of the false alert rate, while Ave\$/malware is monotonically related to the tool's recall and time to detect via attack cost.
 Thus, increasing/decreasing $r$ decreases/increases impact of the false alert rate but increases/decreases the impact of recall and time to detect.
-Furthermore, precision directly affects results, but recall's effect depends indirectly on $M$ and $\alpha$.
-To investigate, we presented costs while varying $M$ and $\alpha$ in Figure \ref{fig:vary-params}.

-\textbf{The main takeaway is the Host Signature tool is the best stand-alone choice based on these results and cost model.
-It offers the lowest cost for nearly all values of $M$ and $\alpha$, and otherwise is second to network-level tools.
-Given network tools are not stand-alone tools, our results suggest signature-based malware detection is best. }
+Precision directly affects results, but recall's effect depends indirectly on $M$ and $\alpha$.
+To investigate, we present costs while varying $M$ and $\alpha$ in Figure \ref{fig:vary-params}.
+The main takeaway is that the host signature tool is the best standalone choice based on these results and cost model.
+It offers the lowest cost for nearly all values of $M$ and $\alpha$, and otherwise (Figure \ref{fig:vary-params}) is second to network tools.